KevinPTT/Real-Time-Chat-Application/README.md

-To use the application, run `client.py` using the same methods as before.
-Note that you must set up the server first for this to work properly.
-After opening `client.py`, proceed to set up where you must enter your username.
-After that, you will be connected to the server, and you can now chat with others and have fun!
+Use the same commands or visual Studio to run `client.py` to utilize the application.
+Keep in mind that for this to function correctly, the server must first be configured.
+Open `client.py}, then go to setup where your username needs to be entered.
+Following that, you'll be able to connect to the server and start chatting and having fun with other users!

-You can run as many instances of `client.py` as you want.
+`client.py` can be run in as many instances as desired.